-AEASA is the supplier of returnable bottles, preforms, plastic caps and cases for Coca-Cola Bottlers in Argentina, also supplying some formats to Coca-Cola bottlers in Chile, Bolivia and Paraguay.
+AEASA is the supplier of returnable bottles, preforms, plastic caps and cases for Coca-Cola Bottlers in Argentina, also supplying some formats to Coca-Cola bottlers in Chile, Uruguay and Paraguay.
 In Argentina, we compete principally with Alpla S.A. and Amcor.

-CMF is the exclusive supplier of PET resin raw materials, returnable and preform packaging, as well as a main supplier in caps, cases and other plastic resin inputs.
+CMF and Syphon are the suppliers of PET resin raw materials, returnable and preform packaging, as well as a main supplier in caps, cases and other plastic resin inputs.
 There are few suppliers in Chile for these inputs; the other supplier with similar productive capacities is Plasco S.A., which manufactures mainly for ECUSA, Pepsi's bottling company in Chile.